 How to get there

 Disneyland Paris is the ideal place for a mini break as it’s extremely quick and easy to get to.
 Simply take a train to Paris, which is well-connected to several European cities, such as London, Munich, Milan and many more.
-Then hop on an hour-long train to Disneyland.
+Then hop on an hour-long train from Paris Gare Du Nord to Disneyland Paris Marne La Vallee Chessy.
 Getting to this magical world of wonder couldn’t be easier…

 The perfect itinerary